markziemann/contam/README.md

   -b  Basename of the sequence dataset.
 This is the name of the folder where results will be saved.

+  -B  Batchfile.
+If you have many sequence datasets to screen, a batchfile will save time.
+The first line of the batchfile contains specifications for the whole batch (-r -c -n -t options here with spaces in between arguments and values).
+From line 2 onwards, each line represents a sequence dataset with the first field specifying the basename, the second field specifying read 1 and the third field, if present, represents read 2 of the pair.
+Fields must be tab-separated.
+If no file is specified in field 3, then it is assumed to be a single end dataset.

 Output: For each sequence dataset, a folder is created which contains the intermediate files and final results, called "result.tsv".
 The result.tsv file contains four columns, the contaminant name (abbreviated to 15 characters),